awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-set-up-putty-to-connect-using-ssh.md

 # Download and set up PuTTY to connect using SSH in Amazon Lightsail<a name="lightsail-how-to-set-up-putty-to-connect-using-ssh"></a>

- *Last updated: May 28, 2020*
+ *Last updated: October 24, 2020*

 You can use an SSH client like PuTTY to connect to your Lightsail instance\.
 PuTTY requires a copy of your private SSH key\.
 You might already have a key, or you might want to use the key pair that Lightsail creates\.
 Either way, we've got you covered\.
 For more information about SSH, see [SSH and connecting to your Lightsail instance](understanding-ssh-in-amazon-lightsail.md)\.
 This topic walks you through the steps to download a key pair and set up PuTTY to connect to your instance\.

+The method to connect to your instance described in this guide is one of many\.
+For more information about the other methods, see [SSH and connecting to your Lightsail instance](understanding-ssh-in-amazon-lightsail.md)\.

-You can also connect to your instance from within the Lightsail console without installing or configuring any software\.
-For more information about connecting to your instance using the Lightsail console, see [Connecting to your Linux or Unix instance in Amazon Lightsail](lightsail-how-to-connect-to-your-instance-virtual-private-server.md)\.
+The easiest way to connect to your Linux or Unix instance in Lightsail is by using the browser\-based SSH client that is available in the Lightsail console\.
+For more information, see [Connecting to your Linux or Unix instance in Amazon Lightsail](lightsail-how-to-connect-to-your-instance-virtual-private-server.md)\.

 ## Prerequisites<a name="lightsail-putty-prerequisites"></a>
 + You need a running instance in Lightsail\.
 For more information, see [Create an instance in Amazon Lightsail](getting-started-with-amazon-lightsail.md)\.